 There are numerous airports and airstrips located within a 20 mile radius from the outside of the wind farm project limits.
 Two municipal airports operated by Chautauqua County, one in Dunkirk, NY to the north and the other in Jamestown, NY, located to the south, are within 7.5 miles and 10 miles respectively.
 There is one private airstrip, Spaulding Aerodrome Airport, located on East Road, 0.5 miles east of CR 77 in the Town of Charlotte.
 This airport/airstrip location is configured in a north-south direction.
-There are at least 18 wind turbine locations within 2 miles around this airport/airstrip.
 The closest wind turbine locations are T52, at 0.7 miles and T50, at 0.9 miles, both southeast from the southern end of the airstrip.
-Assuming the landing and take-off direction are at the northern portion of the runway, there are 9 proposed wind turbine locations that are due north and north/northeast of the airstrip.
-The closest turbine locations are location T36 at 1.2 miles and T21 at 1.4 miles north and T35 at 1.6 miles north/northeast There is also one wind turbine location, T41, which is closest to the airport due east at approximately 1.3 miles.
+The Applicant has coordinated with the owner of the private Spaulding Aerodome Airport and the owner had no issues with the location of the Facility with respect to the airport.
+See Appendix K of the Transportation Study for a list of airports with contact information and for a map of regional Airports.